plausible/docs/docs/self-hosting-configuration.md

 Once you've added these environment variables and restarted Plausible, you should see the relevant tweets the next day -- they are only fetched once every 24 hours.
 For more information on the Twitter integration, see [Twitter referrals](twitter.md).

 :::note
-Self-hosting our analytics product is free as in beer.
-You only need to pay for your server and whatever cost there is associated with running a server.
-You never have to pay any fees to us, only to your cloud server provider.
-If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
-Simply put, we treat sponsors like paying customers which means you can receive guaranteed priority support.
+Our only source of funding is our premium, managed service for running Plausible in the cloud.
+If you're looking for an alternative way to support the project, we've put together some sponsorship packages.
+Maintaining open source software is a thankless, time-consuming job.
+We released our code on GitHub and made it easy to self-host on principle, not because it's good business.
+If you're self-hosting Plausible, [sponsoring us](https://github.com/sponsors/plausible) is a great way to give back to the community and to contribute to the long-term sustainability of the project.
+Thank you for supporting independent creators of Free Open Source Software!
 :::